gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Renaming an item in this version adds anvil uses to the item which usually only happens to armor and tools increasing the XP cost of every time you rename it
 - Renaming items cuss words will not replace the word with * or #.
 - Obtaining pufferfish and raw salmon in this version will have a different data value then in newer versions and will not stack with newer pufferfish and raw salmon items
+- The Old Stonecutter Item can be obtained with 4 cobblestone
+- Mining up Glowing OBsidian will drop it as an item.
+- Blowing up a chest with enchanted book inside it will drop enchanted books without any enchantments on it
+-

 **0.15.2.1 alpha (Android)**
 - Doors have a durability of 66 in this version and keep their damage value upon updating.
 Stacking Normal Doors with Durability Doors will remove the durability of the door.